ais-open/azure-blueprint/README.md

 ### DEPLOYMENT

-During this phase, an Azure Resource Manger (ARM) template will deploy Azure resources to your subscription and perform configuration activities.
+During this phase, an Azure Resource Manager (ARM) template will deploy Azure resources to your subscription and perform configuration activities.

 After clicking the Deploy to Azure Gov button, the Azure portal will open and prompt for the following settings: